 What is RCRC?

-RCRC maintains a directory* of every resource that has presented at a meeting since 2012.
+RCRC maintains a directory* of every resource that has been presented at a meeting since 2012.

 RCRC also shares employment opportunities for those needing to fill a vacancy and those looking for work.